 The Cuban Emerald (Chlorostilbon ricordii) is a species of hummingbird in the Trochilidae family.
 It is found in a wide range of semi open habitats in Cuba and the Bahamas.

 Western Spindalis is found in the Bahamas, the Cayman Islands, Cuba, and the Turks and Caicos Islands.

 La Sagra’s Flycatcher breeds on Cuba, the northern Bahamas and Grand Cayman in the West Indies.
 It is normally a year round resident, however has been known as an occasional vagrant to southern Florida.

 Bahama Mockingbird is found in the Bahamas, Cuba, Jamaica and the Turks and Caicos Islands, and is a vagrant to the United States.

 The Thick billed Vireo, Vireo crassirostris, is a small songbird.
 It breeds in the West Indies in the Bahamas, Turks and Caicos Islands, Cayman Islands, Tortuga Island in Haiti and on cays off the coast of Cuba.

 The Greater Antillean Bullfinch (Loxigilla violacea) is a species of bird in the Emberizidae family.
 It is found in The Bahamas, the Dominican Republic, Haiti, Jamaica, and Turks and Caicos Islands.
 Its natural habitats are subtropical or tropical dry forests, subtropical or tropical moist lowland forests, subtropical or tropical moist montane forests, subtropical or tropical dry shrubland, and heavily degraded former forest.

 Here are a couple of more widely spread species, but these may still add interest for birders.

-The mangroves behind your Inn are also a good place to see Clapper Rails and Soras which, while fairly common and widespread, generally can be hard to spot.
+The mangroves behind the Seascape Inn are also a good place to see Clapper Rails and Soras which, while fairly common and widespread, generally can be hard to spot.